CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

 One of the possible foundation for gate-based quantum computers are trapped ions.

-## Step 2: Explain or provide examples of the types of real-world problems this solution can solve
+## Examples of real-world business applications built around sampling-based quantum computing with random curcuits

 Example: A courier has to deliver parcels to several locations and is looking to minimize its travel time. (e.g., “the travelling salesman problem”).

-## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved
+## Potential cusomers in these areas

 Examples:
 - Federal Express
 - Canada Post

-## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language
+## Presentation of the value proposition of our innovation to the potential customer

 Example: By travelling to all destinations via the shortest route, a courier can generate the same revenue that it would have generated following any other route, but will minimize travel costs (e.g., fuel costs).
 By minimizing travel costs, the courier will be more profitable than it would have been had it travelled through any other route.